-Legal Advocacy for Los Angeles Fire Victims | Hurst, Eaton, Sunset, and Kenneth Fires
+Legal Advocacy for Eaton Fire Victims

-Protecting Your Rights After Devastating Wildfires
+Protecting Your Rights After Devastating Wildfire

 If you know someone who may have been affected by the Hurst, Palisades, Eaton, or Sunset Fires, please share this page with them.
 If you’d like to speak to someone directly, please give us a call at (213) 593-9095.